JordanTBHTechnologies/The-Habbo-Imager/README.md

 Releases
 ---------------------
-The latest stable release is [version 0.3.6](http://thi.techmania-hosts.com/web/grab-it?v=0.3.6) and was released on the 20 March 2014.
+The latest stable release is [version 0.3.7](http://thi.techmania-hosts.com/fetch?v=0.3.7) and was released on the 24 May 2014.

 The latest beta release is [version 0.3.6](http://thi.techmania-hosts.com/web/grab-it) and was released on the 30 March 2013.